BrentGrammer/React-Native-App/README.md

 - HTTP Requests using the Fetch API
 - Persisting Data with Firebase
 - Using Google Cloud Functions to use Google Firebase Storage SDK for storing files sent through the app.
-- Authentication in React-Native Apps using Firebase (and general token based auth flow)
+- Authentication in React-Native Apps using Firebase
+  - Getting and setting auth tokens
+  - Refresh tokens
-- AsyncStorage API for storing tokens and data.
+- AsyncStorage API for storing tokens for use with auto sign in on app re-launch